Business Bridge admits a highly qualified class of students without regard to their financial circumstances.

 Financial aid is available to admitted students who demonstrate need and who will contribute significantly to the program through classroom performance and leadership.
-We vigorously encourage strong students from all communities to apply.
+Students complete a financial aid application after they have been accepted into the program.
+Aid is determined based on a variety of factors, including cost of the program, the student's ability to contribute, student debt levels consistent with successful repayment, and the school's availability of funds.
+Aid helps cover the direct expenses of attending the program, including tuition, fees, meals, and lodging.
 Bridge is for everyone with the potential and motivation to succeed and we will work with strong candidates from all backgrounds to join us.
-Once admitted, applicants will receive an application for financial aid.
-The financial aid committee determines their eligibility for scholarship and loans based on a variety of factors, including cost of the program, the student's ability to contribute, student debt levels, and the school's availability of funds.
-We encourage you to apply early as financial aid is distributed to students as they apply.
+We encourage students to apply early as financial aid is distributed to students as they apply.

 Students with internships or job offers have had success asking their employers to pay some or all of the Bridge fees.
 Employers reap the benefits of Bridge students' increased effectiveness on the job.

 Some colleges and institutions are able to provide financial aid funding for Tuck Bridge, inquire with your career services office to see if that applies to your institution.